 Public Art

-Visit Downtown Durango and snap a pictures with some the beautiful public art Downtown and on 2nd Ave.
+Visit Downtown Durango and snap a picture with some of the beautiful public art Downtown and on 2nd Ave.
 Stop by the cowboy that sits out front of the Downtown Main Mall in the 800 block of Main, or Whinny & Friends, a set of horse sculptures down by the Durango & Silverton Railroad Depot.
 And don't miss Puck - he's outside the Durango Arts Center on 2nd Ave. (and he actually moves).
 This is kid-friendly and a perfect opportunity to get a quick shot of the kids enjoying art in Downtown.
 And don't forget to get a photo in front of the Historic Strater Hotel!
+Download this handy guide for a comprehensive guide to all the public art in Durango.

 Animas River Trail